christophertino/jira-importer/README.md

 #### In the Classic Project:
 1. Issues & Filters > All Issues > Advanced Search > Export > Export Excel CSV (all fields)
+	+ If project has more than 1000 issues, follow instructions [here](https://confluence.atlassian.com/jirakb/export-over-1000-results-to-excel-from-jira-cloud-779160833.html) to paginate
 2. Edit the Permission Scheme for the project (if migrating between Jira Cloud Instances)
 	+ Set 'Browse Projects' permission group to 'Public'
 	+ This allows the importer to migrate attachments